Skip to Main Content

 Du Bois, W. E. B. (William Edward Burghardt), 1868-1963.
 Du Bois albums of photographs of African Americans in Georgia exhibited at the Paris Exposition Universelle in 1900

-Images of Newly Build School Houses
+Images of Newly Built School Houses

 Images are from a report issued by the Extension Department at Tuskegee Normal and Industrial Institute in 1915.